senseigab/senseigab.github.io/_pages/contact.md

 ---

 ### Research Profiles
-You can find my published academic work listed in the following websites.
-You can find them in this website as well.
-In case a draft is posted and you would like to read the final published version, please email me at gapas.wga@gmail.com so we can communicate.
+You can find my published academic work listed in the following websites and in this website as well.
+If a draft is posted and you would like to read the final published version, please email me at gapas.wga@gmail.com so we can communicate.
 * [**Academia.Edu**](https://ust-ph.academia.edu/gapaswga)
 * [**Mendeley**: Wilfred Gabriel A. Gapas](https://mendeley.com/profiles/wilfred-gabriel-gapas)
 * [**ORCID**: 0000-0001-5156-3944](https://orcid.org/0000-0001-5156-3944)